skill-collectors/guesstimator/docs/how-to/svelte-components.md

 Because of this you will generally not create a `<style>` section in your component.

 If you find yourself needing to repeat a set of classes over and over, you can create a shortcut in `windi.config.ts` (you can look at the existing shortcuts there for examples).

+**NOTE:** Windi applies a CSS "reset" (see [Preflight](https://tailwindcss.com/docs/preflight)) so by default elements like `<h1>` or `<a>` _do not_ have any styles applied.
+This gives us a blank canvas to start from and avoids any browser-specific default styles.
+When you create a component, you will need to define your own style or consider using the shortcuts that are already defined in `windi.config.ts`.